-This will be difficult to assess without fresh statistical data.
+50 8 USC s 1255 b.
+More TCN HSWs immigrating to the EU on a needs-based approach This will be difficult to assess without fresh statistical data.
 However, the deep global recession from 2008 that has badly affected the EU is likely to depress demand for TCN HSWs.
 It is suggested that this is likely to have a detrimental effect, not just on TCN HSWs but also on the attainment of the Lisbon Strategy.
 As these immigrants have skills that can drive the knowledge-based economy then it is essential in these difficult economic times to draw them into working in the EU particularly when the EU is competing in a global market place.
+It should be noted that Article 6 enables Member States to determine the volume of TCN HSWs entering the territory of the host Member State thereby allowing strict quota systems to be applied regardless of demand.
+The US has a strict quota system that has often been over-subscribed by a considerable amount.

 c.
-Simplify and harmonise admission procedures for TCN HSWs

-Admission procedures are harmonised by the Blue Card Directive and as such, across the EU, these procedures can be found to be simplified.
-However, the Member States retain the right to control the volume of admission of TCN HSWs.
+Simplify and harmonise admission procedures for TCN HSWs Admission procedures are harmonised by the Blue Card Directive and as such, for the EU Blue Card, these procedures can be found to be simplified.
+However, national systems can be maintained by the Member States who also retain the right to control the volume of admission of TCN HSWs.
+The resulting layers of systems are likely to confuse TCN HSWs and discourage them from applying to enter the EU.
+The US has a straightforward and arguably simpler system for admission.